fabriciofurni/phylo_fin/README.md

 Script to obtain mitochondrial sequences and run alignment with MAFFT.
 Code for run in IQTree after manual curation.

 - Get mitochondrial sequences from BAM files using ANGSD
-- Align sequences with MAFFFT
+- Align sequences with MAFFT
 - Run IQtree phylogenetic estimates